garethjmsaunders/digital-code-style-guide/xml.md

 When streaming, elements are processed one at a time (possibly even piece by piece, depending on the XML parser you are using), whereas all the attributes of an element and their values are reported at once, which costs memory, particularly if some attribute values are very long.

-Both element content and attribute values need to be escaped appropriately, so escaping should not be a consideration in the design.
+Both element content and attribute values need to be escaped appropriately, so escaping SHOULD NOT be a consideration in the design.

 In some programming languages and libraries, processing elements is easier; in others, processing attributes is easier.
 Beware of using ease of processing as a criterion.
 In particular, XSLT can handle either with equal facility.